-Please see the brochure Talk to Your Doctor About PrEP in English and Spanish, which has some questions that you should ask your health care provider when discussing if PrEP is right for you.
+Please see the brochure Talk to Your Doctor About PrEP in English, which has some questions that you should ask your health care provider when discussing if PrEP is right for you.
 We have also provided a prescription form you can print out and take to your provider as well to make it easier click here for the PrEP Prescription Form (pdf).

 How can I get help to pay for PrEP?